 So, if you’re planing or belt-sanding a board, you don’t have to take the time to add clamps because the stop will do the same job: prevent the board from shooting off the end of the workbench.

 You can make an adjustable bench stop with nothing more than a piece of half-inch plywood.
 Cut a couple of slots with a jigsaw, and then on the end of the workbench put in two hanger bolts.
-I also added a couple of washers and wing nuts to hold it in place.
+I also added a couple of washers and wing nuts to hold it in place during woodworking projects.

-Then you just slip it in, and you can adjust it to the height of your workpiece — any thickness.
+Then you just slip it in the piece of plywood, and you can adjust it to the height of your workpiece — any thickness.

 When you’re watching the video and you see the black line I put on there, that’s about three-and-a-half inches above the workbench, which happens to be the exact height of my saw table on the miter saw.

 You can adjust the bench stop to match your saw — that’s one benefit.
-The other great thing about this is, when you don’t need a bench stop, just loosen up the wingnuts and it drops down out of the way!
+And, when you don’t need a bench stop, just loosen the wingnuts and it drops down out of the way.Try this Simple Solution to make your workshop, and woodworking projects, more user-friendly!

 Watch the video to see the Simple Solution!